DFE-Digital/architecture/common-components/index.md

 __Roadmap__

-We have around 45 APIs already using EAPIM including in APIs for areas such as:
+We have around 45 APIs already using EAPIM including APIs for areas such as:
 -	Finance
 -	Better Financial Reporting Programme
 - CRM Middleware which integrates Dynamics 365 systems with other systems such as ServiceNow and Zendesk